5 Stunning examples of Japanese inspired architecture right here in Australia

 Whether you’re working on a family home, commercial space or public project, Japanese architecture has a wealth of inspiration.

 Looking to incorporate elements from traditional Japanese architecture into your next project?
-Check out our range of shou sugi ban cladding, timber battens and more.
+Check out our range of Shou Sugi Ban charred cladding, timber battens and more.

 Download our pricing and product guide or get in touch with the team at Mortlock Timber to discuss how we can help bring your project to life.